City Lands Planning

 City Hall - 141 W 14th St.

-Change the Zoning Bylaw to allow the same amount of residential development as currently allowed in the Official Community Plan (OCP).
+The Zoning Bylaw was updated to allow the same amount of residential development as currently allowed in the Official Community Plan (OCP).
 The OCP allows a floor space ratio of 4.0 and buildings up to 68m in height.
 There is no proposed change to the location of the Library or City Hall.

 Fire Hall - 165 E 13th St.

-Change the Zoning Bylaw to allow the same amount of residential development as currently allowed in the Official Community Plan (OCP).
+The Zoning Bylaw was updated to allow the same amount of residential development as currently allowed in the Official Community Plan (OCP).
 The OCP allows a floor space ratio of 4.0 and buildings up to 46m in height.

 East First Lands - 112 E 1st St. – 178 E 1st St. and 131 E 2nd St.

-Change the Zoning Bylaw to allow the same amount of residential development as currently allowed in the Official Community Plan (OCP).
+The Zoning Bylaw was updated to allow the same amount of residential development as currently allowed in the Official Community Plan (OCP).
 The OCP allows a floor space ratio of 3.6 and buildings up to 48m, 37m, and 23m in height, depending on their location.

 Alder Street Lands - 405-423 Alder St. and 439-489 Alder St.

-Change the Official Community Plan (OCP) and the Zoning Bylaw to allow a mid-rise residential development up to 6 storeys and up to a 2.6 floor space ratio.
-This would help the City create a standard mid-rise zone that development applicants can use, and also help achieve a Housing Accelerator Fund commitment.
+The Official Community Plan (OCP) and the Zoning Bylaw was updated to allow a mid-rise residential development up to 6 storeys and up to a 2.6 floor space ratio.
+This helps the City create a standard mid-rise zone that development applicants can use, and also helps achieve a Housing Accelerator Fund commitment.

 Documents